microsoft/azuredatastudio/extensions/machine-learning/README.md

 # Machine Learning extension for Azure Data Studio

 The Machine Learning extension for Azure Data Studio enables you to manage packages, import machine learning models, make predictions, and create notebooks to run experiments for SQL databases.

+For more information, see the [Machine Learning extension documentation](https://go.microsoft.com/fwlink/?linkid=2129918).

 ## Installation